— ACADEMIC CURRICULUM

 Adaptive learning

-Our trilingual program is designed to meet the individual needs of each child.
-We strive to nurture every aspect of your child’s development.
-Rather than opting for a larger campus or using existing facilities, we have deliberately chosen to maintain a school whose size allows us to remain dynamic and flexible.
+Our multilingual program is designed to meet the individual needs of each child.
+We strive to nurture all aspects of your child’s development.
+Rather than opting for a larger campus, we have deliberately chosen to maintain a school whose size allows us to remain dynamic and flexible.

 Movement and Learning